natcat8/natcat8/README.md

-## Hi there 👋
+## Hello, world! 👋

-I'm Natalia, the social video editor at GitHub.
+🖍️ **I'm Natalia, the social video editor at GitHub.**

+🥯 I'm based in New Jersey, USA (more specifically, the Jersey shore!)
+💬 I know a bunch about social media platforms, audience engagement, editing for social, bite-sized storytelling, trends, online community building and cat videos!

 <!--
 **natcat8/natcat8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.